Allerton, Liverpool: Notable people

-Cultural references
+In popular culture

-The Beatles' song "Penny Lane" is set mostly on Allerton Road; the shelter in the middle of the roundabout, the barber shop, and possibly the bank mentioned in the song are all located at the junction of Allerton Road, Penny Lane, and Smithdown Road.
+The Beatles' song "Penny Lane" is set mostly on Allerton Road; the shelter in the middle of the roundabout, the barber shop and possibly the bank mentioned in the song are all located at the junction of Allerton Road, Penny Lane and Smithdown Road.

-Allerton is featured in the first episode of the BBC drama series Spooks, in which pro-life campaigners detonate a bomb outside the home of a family planning doctor.
+Allerton is featured in the first episode of the BBC TV drama series Spooks, in which pro-life campaigners detonate a bomb outside the home of a family planning doctor.